FadyFathey/Estatein-Real-Estate/README.md

 - **FAQ Section**: Provides answers to common questions.
 - **Call-to-Action (CTA)**: Encourages users to explore properties or contact the team.
 - **Responsive Design**: Optimized for all devices, including desktops, tablets, and mobile phones.
+- **Animations**: Smooth animations powered by AOS (Animate On Scroll) library for an enhanced user experience.

 ## Technologies Used